KestrelComputer/kestrel/_posts/2015-03-11-why-not-machine-forth.md

 It then understands that it can translate the `CALL` to a `JMP`, and thus, tail-call optimization completes.

 For the RISC-V architecture, things become more complex in one of two ways.
-If we elect to save the return address (RA) register at the time we call our first subroutine, we find we need to back-patch across multiple bytes on every subroutine call we wish to compile:
+If we elect to save the return address (RA) register at the time we call our first subroutine, thus preserving the invariant that the `RA` register always caches the top of the return stack, we find we need to back-patch across multiple bytes on every subroutine call we wish to compile:

     foo bar ;               foo bar ;               foo bar ;